stevemc4/pasta/README.md

-# preflightx
+# pasta
-Common React project scaffolding
+Modern copypasta generator for internet teens

 ## Description

-`preflightx` is a project template that makes starting a new project a bit easier. `preflightx` includes TypeScript, ESLint with StandardJS, and React with Next.js to make sure a project development is fun and easy
+`pasta` is a copypasta generator built with React. `pasta` was made because the needs of making random copypastas in my circle's Discord and my Facebook timeline.
+Beware, some copypasta templates may considered as NSFW.

-## Getting Started
+## Setup

-> Make sure you have [`degit`](https://github.com/Rich-Harris/degit) installed on your system

-1. Make a new folder for your project and `cd` into it

-2. Get a copy of this repository with `degit`
+1. Clone this repository

-`degit ShioriLabs/preflightx`

-3. Install the project with `npm install`
+2. Install the project with `npm install`

-4. Just `npm run dev`, and you're good to go!
+3. Just `npm run dev`, and you're good to go!

-All scripts can be started can be seen in `package.json`

 ## License